 FAQs

-Is bleach or vinegar better to clean a washing machine?
+Is bleach or vinegar better for cleaning a washing machine?

 How do I clean a smelly washing machine?